Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 5

 Stars vs. Kraken Prediction & Picks: Line, Spread, Over/Under - NHL Playoffs Second Round Game 5

-The Dallas Stars and Seattle Kraken square off in Game 5 of the NHL Playoffs Second Round at American Airlines Center on Thursday, May 11, beginning at 9:30 PM ET on TNT, SportsNet, and TVAS.
-The series is knotted up 2-2.
-The Stars are favored (-190) in this matchup against the Kraken (+160).
+The Dallas Stars take their home ice at American Airlines Center to square off with the Seattle Kraken for Game 5 of the NHL Playoffs Second Round on Thursday, May 11, beginning at 9:30 PM ET on TNT, SportsNet, and TVAS.
+The series is tied at 2-2.
+The Kraken have +160 odds on the moneyline against the favored Stars (-190).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!

-Before watching this matchup, here's our prediction for which squad will take home the victory in Thursday's NHL Playoffs Second Round action.
+Ahead of watching this matchup, here's a glimpse at which club we pick to emerge with the victory in Thursday's NHL Playoffs Second Round action.

 Stars vs. Kraken Predictions for Thursday

-Our projection model for this matchup predicts a final score of Stars 4, Kraken 2.
+Our projection model for this contest calls for a final score of Stars 4, Kraken 2.

 - Moneyline Pick: Stars (-190)